Confessions of a Blue Brown Lady

 At first, I let myself feel regret and the passing of time.
 I wish I got my radio license.
 I wish I majored in the Arts.
 I wish I didn’t drug my insecurities.
 I wish I was less toxic to myself and others.
 If only I didn’t believe that just one person could hold my love.
 I wish I slept with more people.
 I ain’t shit.

 Sometimes when I look in the mirror I linger.
 Not in admiration, not in disgust.
 Staring too hard into your reflection can blind you, erase your memory.
 Suddenly the lines on your face dig deeper, your cheeks sag.
 I contemplate tearing this skin apart.
 I linger until dissociation passes and I recognize myself.
 I exit the room.

 Last year these interactions with my own image led to a disconnection between my body/mind/spirit.
-This routine de/personalization continued through my prescribed anti-anxiety meds and while I tapered them off.
+This routine de/personalization continued through my prescribed meds and while I tapered them off.
 The withdrawal process quickly turned this paranoia into rage.
 At this point, my body detached and I lost control.